When I mention Cook Islands back in Australia, most people reply with ‘ooh, where’s that?!’

 While the next 2 visited islands of Tahiti and Moorea were also a picture perfect paradise, I wanted to go back to Rarotonga and stay there.

 My grandparents lived in Raro for 6 months before I was even born.
 My Pa received cancer treatment from the controversial Dr Milan Brych in the 70’s and I’m so glad, under the bad circumstances, they got to experience this place and be treated by an alternative oncologist who managed to shrink his lung cancer considerably, while in paradise!!
 They both stayed at The Edgewater Resort and Spa, back when there was not a lot of accommodation for visitors and I think that's why my Mum chose to bring us here.
 It's a great resort for families.

 With a population now of about 15,000 People, it is much the same as it was in 1992 on my first visit but there are a lot more visitors on the island now.
 It makes me sad that so many people are coming here because I want it all to myself, hehe.
 On the other hand I just want to tell all of you about it and how everyone needs to experience this place before they die!! ...I’m so torn.

 This is what brought me to starting this island website: My slight obsession with island life, island time & island food!
 So I’m going to tell you all about it, from my point of view.

-Because I’ve visited 4 times, I have been able to find the best accommodation for singles, couples & families wanting to stay in Rarotonga for the cheapest cost.
+Because I’m a return visitor, I have been able to find the best accommodation for singles, couples & families wanting to stay in Rarotonga for the cheapest cost.